occivink/mpv-scripts/README.md

 ## Static configuration

-The following two settings can be tweaked in your `lua-settings/encode.conf`:
+The following setting can be tweaked in your `lua-settings/encode.conf`:
 ```
-# run ffmpeg detached from mpv
+# if yes, the ffmpeg process will be detached and we won't know if it
+# succeeded or not and we can stop mpv at any time
+# if no, we know the result of calling ffmpeg, but we can only encode
+# one extract at a time and mpv will block on exit
 detached=[yes/no]
-# use the current working directory for the output
-use_current_working_dir=[yes/no]
 ```
-Both parameters are explained more in details in `encode.lua`.

 # drag-to-pan.lua